Optimal Estimation and Completion of Matrices with Biclustering Structures: Main results

 Given a symmetric adjacency matrix $X=X^T\in\{0,1\}^{n\times n}$ with zero diagonals, the stochastic block model \citep{holland1983stochastic} assumes $\{X_{ij}\}_{i>j}$ are independent Bernoulli random variables with mean $\theta_{ij}=Q_{z(i)z(j)}\in[0,1]$ with some matrix $Q\in[0,1]^{k\times k}$ and some label vector $z\in [k]^n$.
 In other words, the probability that there is an edge between the $i$th and the $j$th nodes only depends on their community labels $z(i)$ and $z(j)$.
 The following class then includes all possible mean matrices of stochastic block models with $n$ nodes and $k$ clusters and with edge probabilities uniformly bounded by $\rho$:

 By the definition in \eqref{eq:para-space-sym}, $\Theta^+_k(\rho)\subset \Theta^s_k(\rho)$.

-Assume that we observe each edge independently with probability $p$, Theorem \ref{thm:main} leads to the following result. \begin{corollary} Consider the optimization problem (\ref{eq:LS}) with $\Theta = \Theta^s_k(\rho)$.
+Although the tail probability of Bernoulli random variables does not satisfy the sub-Gaussian assumption (\ref{eq:sub-G}), a slightly modification of the proof of Theorem \ref{thm:main} leads to the following result.
+The proof of Corollary \ref{cor:SBM} will be given in Section \ref{sec:auxiliary} in the appendix. \begin{corollary} Consider the optimization problem (\ref{eq:LS}) with $\Theta = \Theta^s_k(\rho)$.
 For any global optimizer $\hat{\theta}$ and any constant $C'>0$, there exists a constant $C>0$ only depending on $C'$ such that

 with probability at least $1-\exp\left(-C'\left(k^2+n\log k\right)\right)$ uniformly over $\theta\in \Theta^s_k(\rho)\supset\Theta^+_{k}(\rho)$. \end{corollary}

 When $\rho=p=1$, Corollary \ref{cor:SBM} implies Theorem 2.1 in \cite{gao2014rate}.
 A rate matching lower bound is given by the following theorem.
 We denote the probability distribution of a stochastic block model with mean matrix $\theta\in\Theta^+_k(\rho)$ and observation rate $p$ by $\mathbb{P}_{(\theta,p)}$. \begin{thm} For stochastic block models, we have